sakthivelan3/cineVista/README.md

 ### Deployment

-- Deployed the project with the help of Vercel [cine-vista](https://cine-vista.vercel.app/)
+- Deployed the project with the help of Vercel [click here](https://cine-vista.vercel.app/)

 ## Features